 hello_world:

-component: fc3 # Component name
+component: fc3 # The name of the component

 props:

-region: ${vars.region} # For more information about how to use variables, see https://docs.serverless-devs.com/serverless-devs/yaml#%E5%8F%98%E9%87%8F%E8%B5%8B%E5%80%BC
+region: ${vars.region} # For information about how to use variables, visit https://docs.serverless-devs.com/serverless-devs/yaml#%E5%8F%98%E9%87%8F%E8%B5%8B%E5%80%BC.

 functionName: "testphp"